cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-snapshot-alpha-diversity-analysis-with-microbiomestat.md

 | sexmale      | 2.29     | 4.35      | 0.528     | 6.04e-1  |
 | groupPlacebo | 1.99     | 4.21      | 0.473     | 6.42e-1  |

-The visualization of these findings is made possible through the `generate_alpha_boxplot_single` function.
-Initially, to gain an overarching perspective, we'll sidestep the time-based and strata variables.
+The visualization of these findings can be performed using `generate_alpha_boxplot_single` function.
+First, plot all observations and ignore the time.var and strata.var.

 ```r
 generate_alpha_boxplot_single(